adrian28102001/Cryptography-and-Security/Ciphers/Reports/ReportLab1.md

 - Vigenere cipher,
 - Playfair cipher.

-3. Structure the project in methods/classes/packages as neeeded.
+3. Structure the project in methods/classes/packages as needed.
    The last one is Playfair cipher.
    It is the same as a traditional cipher.
 The only difference is that it encrypts a digraph (a pair of two letters) instead of a single letter.